spawnfest/wishvpn/README.md

 └─────────┘         └────────┘
 ```

-I wanted to separate the control plane from
+In future I want to separate the signalling data (used for establish a session)
+from the user data.
+To establish a DTLS data session, the client communicate with the server over
+GRPC.
+The server authenticate the client using eg username+password; the server
+release the data to let the client authenticate in the data session.

 ```
 ┌────────┐         ┌────────┐
 │  GRPC  │─────────│  GRPC  │